tanthammar/tall-forms/readme.md

 ### `saveAndGoBackResponse()`

 This method defines the response after successful submission via the `Save & Go Back` button.
+By default it uses a version of `redirect()->back()`.
+See the source code.

 Example: